 To begin, the account will start you off with a base rate of 0.2% p.a., but you will also be awarded a bonus interest for every month that you are able to maintain the required incremental balance.
 And even better, this bonus interest will gradually increase if you are able to maintain the required balance for a total of 12 months.

 For instance, you will get a total rate of 0.30% p.a.
-(0.20% base rate + 0.10% bonus rate) for the first month, and if you are able to maintain it in the second month, then your total interest rate will be increased to 0.40% p.a.
+(0.20% base rate + 0.10% bonus rate) for the first month, and if you are able to increase your balance by another RM500 in the second month, then your total interest rate will be increased to 0.40% p.a.
 (0.20% base rate + 0.20% bonus rate).
 This continues all the way until you hit 1.40% in your 12th month.
 And if you continue to have a monthly incremental balance of RM500 every month after the first 12 months, you’ll earn an additional 0.10% p.a. interest for a 1.50% p.a. total.

-The RHB Bonus Saver account did offer a more rewarding return of 2.75% p.a. prior to the May 2020 overnight policy rate (OPR) cut in comparison to the 1.50% p.a. offered now.
-However, it is still a good choice suited for those who are still building up their funds when compared to the UOB InvestPro and Stash accounts or the Alliance SavePlus account – all of which reward those who deposit large sums of money.
+The RHB Bonus Saver account used to offer a more rewarding return of 2.75% p.a. prior to the May 2020 overnight policy rate (OPR) cut in comparison to the 1.50% p.a. offered now.
+However, it is still a good choice suited for those who are gradually building up their funds, as compared to the UOB InvestPro and Stash accounts or the Alliance SavePlus account – all of which reward those who deposit large sums of money.

 All savings account listed here are insured by PIDM for up to RM250,000, which means that in the event the bank goes bankrupt, your savings account with that bank is insured and can be claimed up to RM250,000.

 In addition, there are a few other savings accounts with competitive interest rates that are not listed here.
 We omitted these as the requirements to unlock those rates are complicated – the ones mentioned here are straight forward, and the requirements are clearly spelled out.
-But if you do find a savings account with better rates than those listed here, let us know!
+There are also some that are by-invitation only.
+That said, if you do find a savings account with better rates than those listed here, let us know!

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.